 Erica Shein, Director, Center for Applied Research and Learning

-Shein holds a master’s degree in international relations and international economics from the Johns Hopkins School of Advanced International Studies and a bachelor’s degree in politics from Princeton University.
-She previously worked as an associate consultant at Bain & Company.
+Erica holds a master’s degree from the Johns Hopkins School of Advanced International Studies with a concentration in international law and a bachelor’s degree in politics from Princeton University.